 Load building and optimization.
 Load planning takes many hours a day for a company with more than a hundred shipments annually.
 A TMS should minimize this process to a few minutes thanks to algorithms.
 Filtering by parameters such as route, warehouse, order type, commodity group, delivery date, account, and order source allows users to build optimized loads.

-Users should be able to add LTL constraints such as single stop, pickup, and delivery date.
-As they are added, the system should be able to optimize all orders.
+Users should be able to add less-than-truckload (LTL) constraints such as single stops, pickups, and delivery dates.
+As they’re added, the system should be able to optimize all orders.

-Building optimal routes.
+Route planning.
 Poor routing leads to higher mileage and higher fleet costs.
-Route optimization helps to avoid such trouble by building efficient truck loads and multi-stop schedules.
+Route optimization builds efficient truck loads and multi-stop schedules.
 In Smart Logistics, we made a system that suggests alternative vehicles meeting the required delivery timeframe and other requirements such as refrigeration.
 The system also sets routes based on the optimal price/speed ratio.
 A user can manually prioritize between cheaper and faster as needed.

-Tracking shipment progress.
-The ability to track shipments in progress helps you identify and solve issues that occur during delivery before they affect customers or raise your costs.
-For this reason, a TMS should also have offline capabilities.
+Shipment tracking.
+The ability to track shipments helps you identify and solve issues that occur during delivery before they affect customers or raise your costs.
+For this reason, transportation and logistics software should have offline capabilities.
 Trucks often enter areas with poor connections, and offline mode allows drivers to report the delivery status even if they’re offline.
-The TMS we built allows a manager to receive notifications if a problem occurs and choose a solution to it.
+The TMS we built allows managers to receive notifications if problems occur and choose solutions to them.
 For example, if a delivery point is unexpectedly closed, a driver can notify the system via the driver app.
-A manager can see this problem and choose a solution right in the system.
-For instance, they can instruct the driver to wait or skip the delivery point.
+A manager can then see this problem and choose a solution right in the system.
+For instance, the manager can instruct the driver to wait or skip the delivery point.

 Integration with other software.
 Your TMS might need to integrate with other software to ensure the smooth operation of your business as a whole.
 You might integrate it with a customer relationship management system, warehouse and accounting software, and payment gateways.
 Yalantis generally integrates such services using REST APIs.
 Read our article on how to create a great RESTful API if you’re interested in this topic.

-Risk management software can be integrated into a TMS to manage a variety of risks including security, financial, governance, legal, reputational, and even natural disasters.
+For instance, risk management software can be integrated into a TMS to manage a variety of risks including security, financial, governance, legal, and reputational as well as natural disasters.
 Supply chain risk management tools are powered by big data, machine learning, and artificial intelligence.